- 1 General remarks

-Some research institutions have designated persons (named persons), whose task is to support Good Scientific Practice in the various scientific communities.
+Some research institutions have designated persons (‘named persons’), whose task is to support the responsible conduct of research in the various scientific communities.

 The University of Copenhagen has introduced such a system on the basis of the so-called UGVP report.

-The tasks of the named persons may comprise the following:
+The tasks of the named persons may include the following:

 - To inform and provide guidance on the standards of Good Scientific Practice